 A total of 0.56 ha of foreshore, adjacent to Quay 11, will be removed as a direct result of this proposal.
 This removal needs to occur to allow for the construction of the berthing facilities at Quay 11.
 In addition geomorphological modelling has shown that the intertidal area between Quay 11 and the Power Station cooling water intake is eroding.
-With the dock gate closed the crest of the meander moves towards the cooling water intake and as such the sand and silt produced from this increased shore erosion could adversely affect the cooling water intake and hence additional piling will need to be undertaken in this area to protect the cooling water intake. (see drawing TC-02065A; Section 3; Supplementary Document 2).
+With the dock gate closed the crest of the meander moves towards the cooling water intake and as such the sand and silt produced from this increased shore erosion could adversely affect the cooling water intake and hence additional piling will need to be undertaken in this area to protect the cooling water intake. ().

 The area of inter-tidal habitat to be lost is part of the Seal Sands SSSI, rather than part of the SPA.
 Nevertheless it is used by birds, for which the SPA is designated.
 A recent study of bird numbers has shown that it has a mean bird count of 1 Redshank, 1 Curlew and 3 Oystercatchers.
-English Nature has suggested that this density of birds is probably, broadly typical of other areas of the SSSI.
+Natural England has suggested that this density of birds is probably, broadly typical of other areas of the SSSI.
 As mitigation for this loss the applicant has undertaken to provide compensatory habitat to the satisfaction of Hartlepool Borough Council and for this to be bound into a Section 106 Agreement with the Council.
-(Ref: Supplementary Document 2; Section 6.2).
+(Ref: ES section 20.6.2.1).
 Therefore there will be no net loss of habitat in the medium to long term.

-The potential for habitat loss as a result of side-slope instability of the Channel was also investigated.
-(See Supplementary Document 2; Appendix 1.4).
-Borehole data as presented in Figure 16.1, rev 6, has been obtained to determine the composition of the substrates of Seaton Channel.
+The potential for habitat loss as a result of side-slope instability of the Channel was also investigated. ().
+Borehole data as presented in the ES, has been obtained to determine the composition of the substrates of Seaton Channel.
 Surface slope analysis has concluded that sub-tidal slopes will be stable at 1 in 3.5 in the glacial drift and till, whereas in the alluvial deposits they will be stable at a slope of 1 in 5 on the north of the channel and 1 in 8 on the south of the channel.
 Additionally slope-stability deep failure mode analysis has confirmed that the dredging will have no effect on safety factors of the slopes except in two cross-sections.
 In one of these, North B-B, whilst the safety factor is reduced slightly as a result of dredging (3.55 to 3.15), this still represents a high safety factor after dredging.
 In the second cross-section, West D-D, the safety factor is reduced from 1.25 to 1.20 after dredging but before mitigation.
 Mitigation would consist of a 5 metre terrace being incorporated into the dredging profile at the west of the holding basin.